 After arriving on base late on Sunday after physiotherapy in the morning, I arrived in time for a gathering for lone soldiers in the battalion in celebration of the festival of passover and the מג׳׳ד (commander of battalion) gave a short speech and we received gifts of a camping mat, some towels and a pillow.
 On Tuesday I had a 12 week check up at the hospital for my shoulder and I was happy to hear everything is progressing well.
 Wednesday began with an early start as I left base with two other lone soldiers from my סוללה (battery) and we headed to Binyamina Train Station where we met up with all of the lone soldiers in the חטיבה (brigade) for a fun day.
 It started with outdoor team building activities, which was actually really funny, especially since I was in a group with lots of Americans I had met during basic training from other גדודים (battalions) , followed by a museum tour in Zichron Yaakov before arriving at a Totchanim base for another lone soldier gathering where we received more gifts and this was led by the מח׳׳ט (commander of the whole brigade).
 The day ended with a ceremony for soldiers that were being recognised for excellency, which was really interesting to watch and since it was an event mostly for very high ranking officers, it was a high standard of sophistication and there was amazing food.

 I arrived home today and now I need to help clean up my whole apartment for the festival of Passover, which begins tomorrow.
 I am very lucky my two room mates did the majority of cleaning so all that remains for me to do is my own room and a few other parts of the flat before I travel up North to Zichron Yaakov to spend the weekend with my cousins.

-Please get in touch with me, I’d love to hear how you’re getting on and if you are around and have some free time, it would be great to catch up!
+Please get in touch with me, I’d love to hear how you’re getting on!

 Email – firstname.lastname@example.org